AgentMC/Sao19/Translate/En/Part6.md

 "Well, I’ll manage somehow."

-Finally, Kirito laughed and started to walk to the east exit of the square; Ronnie inevitably chased him.
+Finally, Kirito laughed and started to walk to the east exit of the square; Ronye inevitably chased him.

 ***